-(Valley Forge, Pa. - DATE) - PJM Interconnection, the electric grid operator for 65 million people in 13 states and the District of Columbia, has directed utilities to temporarily interrupt electricity service to some customers.
+(Valley Forge, PA. - "Type date here.") - PJM Interconnection, the electric grid operator for 65 million people in 13 states and the District of Columbia, has directed utilities to temporarily interrupt electricity service to some customers.
 PJM said substantial cutbacks in electricity use are urgently needed.